 Attorneys advise and represent individuals, businesses or government agencies on legal issues or disputes.
 They represent their clients in court and conduct research and analysis of legal problems.
 Law requires excellent skills in reasoning, problem-solving, analyzing, researching, writing and speaking.

-There is no set “pre-law” major for entrance into law school.
+No particular “pre-law” major is required for entrance into law school.
 Rather, students are encouraged to choose a plan of study that builds a strong foundation of academic skills and relevant experiences as preparation for legal education.
 You should choose a major you enjoy, and one in which you will excel.
 Admission to law school is competitive and grades matter.
 Whatever major you choose, you should pick courses that will allow you to develop strong reading, writing and problem-solving skills.

 Most law schools require three years of training after the bachelor’s degree.
 To practice law, you must pass that state’s bar exam.

 Law schools do not require specific undergraduate courses, but they do want to see that you have certain skills.
-Choose courses that foster critical thinking and reading, logical reasoning, oral communication, and effective writing.
+Choose courses that foster skills such as:

 Several options are available for your legal education.